-Ultimate Guide To Increase 'Add To Cart' Rate in eCommerce
+Ultimate Guide To Increase 'Add To Cart' Rate on Shopify Stores

 What is an add to cart rate?

 While an eCommerce site may have many visitors, not all of them may be genuine buyers.
 Today, with the help of data analytics, companies are tracking website activity through various metrics such as bounce rate, revenue, acquisition cost, customer demographics, etc.

 However, one critical metric that retailers should not ignore is the ‘add to cart conversion rate'.
 This metric is used to identify qualified buyers by tracking how often people add at least one product to their cart.